NouraKaddoura/fureverfriends/README.md

     * Open a new terminal tab and make sure you are not in Postgres or have a rails server open in that tab.

     * Type: rails run rake db:migrate
-        *(this will migrate the app's tables)
+        -(this will migrate the app's tables)

     * Type: rails server.
-        *(This will initiate your server)
+        -(This will initiate your server)

-    * Open a new tab on your browser and type in localhost:3000
-        * (If you get an error or a different application, make sure you do not have a previous local server running in a separate terminal tab.)
+    * Open a new tab on your browser and type in localhost:3000 -(If you get an error or a different application, make sure you do not have a previous local server running in a separate terminal tab.)

     * Start using/updating the app to help pets and people in your area!